probe-lab/network-measurements/results/rfm7-distribution-dht-lookup-content-routing.md

 The fact that performance degrades with agent uptime points towards locality, however, if causes in poor performance were only local then there would be a strong connection in duration between each phase.

-Also, if causes in poor performance were only local then it would be expected that the larger AWS instances (af-south-1 and me-south-1) would also consistently be the best performing (which is not the case).

 ## Next Steps

 A lot of environmental variants were explored in this study.